 Connect with local owner’s groups

 Both Davis and Sacramento have active EV owner’s groups that can give you tons of first hand advice and information including listings of used EVs for sale.
 On the web: SacEV.org and the Davis Electric Vehicle Association (DEVA).

 See our Resources section below for a list of expert driven Electric Vehicle Reviews and Buying Guides plus lots more information about diversifying your ride.

-State and utility rebates
+- State and utility rebates for new and leased

 Carpool lane decals